MattiasDC/ExtMath/README.md

 ExtMath
 =======

-An extension for the Java Math library
+A math library provides functionality that is not available in the standard Java Math library.

 Pull requests are always welcome!